pamolloy/linuxbootchain/doc/mkosi.md

 Cloud providers increasingly offer aarch64 VMs, but that comes at some cost and the largest providers are targeted for more complex use cases and therefore require more time and experience to setup.

+For example, I purchased a Radxa Rock5 ITX+ motherboard with a RK3588 with 4 1.8 GHz cores and 4 2.2 GHz cores.
+My desktop includes a Intel i7-6700K with 8 4.2 GHz cores.
+On the Rockchip board a Debian arm64 disk image took 1:42 real and 38s sys time, while on the Intel board it took 7:32 real and 23s sys.